 3 Research Groups Working on Reducing and Converting CO2 into Renewable Energy (REC)

-Wouldn’t it be great if scientists could figure out a way to convert all the harmful carbon dioxide (CO2) emissions generated every day into something usable… like energy?
+Wouldn’t it be great if scientists and CO2 reduction groups could figure out a way to convert all the harmful carbon dioxide (CO2) emissions generated every day into something usable… like converting CO2 into renewable energy (REC) credits?

 Emerging Technologies in Climate Reversal